Have you seen those fabulously comfy-looking khaki campbeds when you stroll past the fishing section in outdoor stores?

 Add to comfort with a topper

 If you choose a less padded bed to keep weight down, then consider a memory foam topper.
 These can make almost any campbed comfy.
+And they work well for camping in your car!

 The KingCamp folding mattress is over £100 but gives you 70cm of width and 5cm depth.
 It has a removable cover and built-in pillow.
 It comes with a carry-bag.